memgraph/documentation/pages/querying/performance-optimization.md

 # Performance optimization

-If you are experiencing slow query performance, there are multiple things you can do to improve performance of your Cypher queries performance in Memgraph.
-Most of the things is based on improving the [query plan](./query-plan.mdx) and writing your queries in optimized manner.
+If you are experiencing slow query performance, there are multiple things you can do to improve your Cypher query performance in Memgraph.
+Most things are based on improving the [query plan](./query-plan.mdx) and writing your queries optimally.

 ## Profiling the query execution time

-Before diving into the details of the query execution optimization and plan, it is important to note that maybe the query performance is slow in the parsing or planning phase.
-To make sure that is not the case, you can run your slow query and use [query execution summary](../getting-started/cli#query-execution-time).
+Before diving into the details of the query execution optimization and plan, it is important to note that the query performance may be slow in the parsing or planning phase.
+To ensure that is not the case, you can run your slow query and use [query execution summary](../getting-started/cli#query-execution-time).
-Here we are concerned with `PLANE EXECUTION time` part of the Query execution summary.
+Here, the focus is on the `PLANE EXECUTION time` part of the Query execution summary.

-Depending on the tool you are using, Memgraph LAB includes Query execution summary by default in the UI.
-If you are using clients, there is an execution summary object in every result that should contain this information.
+Depending on the tool you are using, Memgraph LAB includes a Query execution summary by default in the UI.
+If you are Using client libraries, execution summary objects are included in the results.
-Take a look at [specific client guides](../client-libraries.mdx) for this details.
+Take a look at [specific client guides](../client-libraries.mdx) for these details.

 ## Profiling queries

-When improving your query performance one of the most important aspects is [`PROFILE`](./clauses/profile.md) clause.
-The  profile clause will return the detail information of the execution and how the [query plan ](./query-plan.mdx) is interacting with data.
+When improving your query performance, one of the most important aspects is [`PROFILE`](./clauses/profile.md) clause.
+The  profile clause will return detail information about the execution and how the [query plan ](./query-plan.mdx) is interacting with data.

 A simple example to illustrate the output: